Steps you can take today to avoid foreclosure

 - Short payoff: If you sell your house but the sales proceeds are less than the total amount you owe on your mortgage, we may agree to a short payoff and write off all or some of the portion that exceeds the net proceeds from the sale.

-Altura Credit Union is very interested in discussing options that may help you avoid foreclosure, BUT YOU MUST TAKE IMMEDIATE ACTION AND CALL US TODAY AT 866-571-5078.
+Altura Credit Union is very interested in discussing options that may help you avoid foreclosure, SO YOU ARE ENCOURAGED TO CALL US AT 866-571-5078 AS SOON AS POSSIBLE TO SEE WHAT FORECLOSURE OPTIONS MAY BE AVAILABLE FOR YOU.
 Please call us at your first opportunity- we can’t do anything until you open the lines of communication and we understand your current situation and know what you want or can do.

 Contact A Non-Profit Housing or Credit Counseling Agency: